saechimdaeki/saechim-Interior-Mall/README.md

 ---

-### Procedures for executing this project It is currently under development and may be added further.  ex) kafka, zookeeper
+### Procedures for executing this project It is currently under development and may be added further.  ex) circuitBreaker

 1. h2 database setting